Suresh0607/NotepadPpRepo/README.md

 3. Copy the Get.Software folder onto your workstation into the PowerShell Module path `%ProgramFiles%\WindowsPowerShell\Modules\`.

-5. Get.Software Module is used to fectch the Latest Notepad++ Uri & Version
+5. Get.Software Module is used to fetch the Latest Notepad++ Uri & Version

 4. All Notepad++ need to be closed.